 Ryan Evely Gildersleeve's (RyanEG) research investigates the philosophical foundations of American higher education in relationship to the social and political contexts of educational opportunity for historically marginalized communities.
 He has a particular interest in supporting Latin@ (im)migrant families.
 A critical qualitative methodologist, he is interested in theorizing a humanizing materialist inquiry that informs social policy for more democratic educational institutions.
 These lines of research connect in their contributions to understanding what it means to seek social opportunities as democratic participants in an increasingly global society.

-He is the author of Fracturing Opportunity: Mexican Migrant Students and College-Going Literacy and the forthcoming Crossing Opportunity: Life Stories of Latino Immigrant Youth and Education (both with Peter Lang Publishers).
+He is the author of Fracturing Opportunity: Mexican Migrant Students and College-Going Literacy (Peter Lang Publishers) and the forthcoming Undocumented Students in Higher Education (Routledge Publications).
 He is one of the 2012-2013 National Academy of Education/Spencer Foundation Fellows, supporting his project Discourses of Opportunity: Undocumented Students and Higher Education Policy.

 Alongside colleagues from the Disruptive Dialogue Project, RyanEG co-authored the recently released Qualitative Inquiry for Equity in Higher Education: Methodological Implications, Negotiations, and Responsibilities (Jossey-Bass Publishers) as part of the ASHE Higher Education Report Series.
 His methodological theorizing has appeared in journals such as Qualitative Inquiry and the International Review for Qualitative Research.
 RyanEG received the 2011 Early Career Award from the American Educational Research Association’s Division D—Research Methodology.